hootener/SimpleBrowser/README.md

 SimpleBrowser
 =============

-A very simple web browser build using Qt's webkit
+A very simple web browser built using Qt's webkit